 Outcomes

 Educational attainment was ascertained based on annual standardized test scores in math and reading/language arts administered in the spring to public school students in third to eighth grade as mandated by the No Child Left Behind Act of 2001 (1).
-Average test score data aggregated at the county level were retrieved from the Stanford Education Data Archive (SEDA) and were available for academic years 2008-2009 to 2017-2018 (2).
-Counties were restricted to those in 34 contiguous US states XXX.
+Average test score data aggregated at the county level were retrieved from the Stanford Education Data Archive (SEDA) and were available for academic years during 2008-2009 to 2017-2018 (2).
+States were included if they contained at least one county which experienced at least one tropical cyclone during our study period.
 SEDA data adjusted for interstate differences in academic proficiency using the National Assessment of Educational Progress (NAEP), an annual exam administered at the same time on the same academic content to a representative sample of US students (3).
 The SEDA test scores are scaled such that a score of 4 is equal to the average national NAEP score across four cohorts of students in fourth grade in the spring of 2009, 2011, 2013, and 2015.
 According to SEDA documentation, “1 unit in this metric is equal to the average per-grade increase in scores between fourth and eighth grade for those same cohorts, assuming usual grade promotion.”
 This allows scores to be comparable across the entire US, over time, and across grades (2).

 Exposure